 I'd filled out my breakfast selection along with dinner, so in the morning, the crew didn't need to waste time taking orders.

-The second course was a choice of either an omelet or fried free range eggs in butter.
-I chosen the omelet.
+The second course was a choice of either an omelet or free-range fried eggs in butter.
+I chose the omelet.